- Electronic Vs Paper material

 Q. How many months did it take to finish the core optional syllabus?

-Q. Your observation about the difficultly level of 2014 mains vs previous papers.
-And what precautions / rectifications are necessary in the future strategy for given optional subject?
+Q. Your observation about the difficultly level of Public Administration in 2013 mains.
+And what precautions / rectifications are necessary while studying this optional for 2014?

 Q2.
-Did you attend any mock interviews by coaching classes?
-How were they similar / different than official interview?
-Do you believe it is necessary to attend such mock interviews?
+Did you attend any mock interviews by coaching classes? how were they similar / different than official interview? do you believe it is necessary to attend mock interviews

 Q4.
 Where did you stay for the interview?
 (Hotel / friend’s home …) and what books/material did you bring for the ‘revision before interview’?